JoshMallery/BranchOut/README.md

 - From the repo click the code button and copy the SSH link.
 - Open terminal by pressing command + space bar, and search for terminal
 - Inside of your terminal type `git clone` and then paste the ssh link.
-It should look like this: [git@github.com:JoshMallery/rancid-tomatillos.git](git@github.com:JoshMallery/rancid-tomatillos.git)
+It should look like this: [git@github.com:JoshMallery/BranchOut.git](git@github.com:JoshMallery/BranchOut.git)
-- In your terminal type `cd rancid-tomatillos`
+- In your terminal type `cd branchOut`
 - Type `npm install`
 - Do not run `npm audit fix --force`
 - Then type `npm start` This runs the app in the development mode.
 - Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 - The browser should then deploy using a local host
-- Enjoy using Rancid Tomatillos!
+- Enjoy using branchOut!

 - NOTE: Make sure that you type `Control + C` in your terminal when you are done using the application.
 This ensure the server will stop running before your close your Terminal.

 ## Instructions for Use

-- On opening the browser, a user is free to scroll the displayed movies!
+- On opening the browser, a user is free to scroll the current courses that exist!
 - A user can hover over a movie poster for title and release year.
 - A user can click a movie poster and get additional movie details including a trailer to help them make their decision on what to watch.
 - A user can also search for a movie title in the search bar and click on the results.